-Table E summarises the mortality assumptions adopted to prepare this statement, which were derived from the specific experience of the scheme membership.
-The table refers to the standard mortality tables prepared by the Continuous Mortality Investigation (part of the Actuarial Profession) known as the 'S2 tables' with the percentage adjustments to those tables derived from scheme experience.
+Table E summarises the mortality assumptions adopted to prepare this statement, which were derived from the specific experience of the Scheme membership and with regard to the corresponding experience of the NHS Pension Scheme (England & Wales).
+The table refers to the standard mortality tables prepared by the Continuous Mortality Investigation (part of the Actuarial Profession) known as the 'S2 tables' with the percentage adjustments to those tables derived from Scheme experience.